filipbasara0/relic/README.md

 # Results

-First, we learned features using SimCLR on the ```STL10 unsupervised``` set.
-Then, we train a linear classifier on top of the frozen features from SimCLR.
-The linear model is trained on features extracted from the ```STL10 train``` set and evaluated on the ```STL10 test``` set.

-Models are first trained on training subsets - for `CIFAR10` 50,000 and for `STL10` 100,000 images.
-For evaluation, I trained and tested LogisticRegression on:
+Models are pretrained on training subsets - for `CIFAR10` 50,000 and for `STL10` 100,000 images.
+For evaluation, I trained and tested LogisticRegression on frozen features from:
-1. `CIFAR10` - 50,000 train images on 10,000 test images.
+1. `CIFAR10` - 50,000 train images on ReLIC
 2. `STL10` - features were learned on 100k unlabeled images.
 LogReg was trained on 5k train images and evaluated on 8k test images.

-Linear probing were evaluated on features extracted from encoders using the scikit LogisticRegression model.
+Linear probing was used for evaluating on features extracted from encoders using the scikit LogisticRegression model.

 More detailed evaluation steps and results for [CIFAR10](https://github.com/filipbasara0/relic/blob/main/notebooks/linear-probing-cifar.ipynb) and [STL10](https://github.com/filipbasara0/relic/blob/main/notebooks/linear-probing-stl.ipynb) can be found in the notebooks directory.